sreekanthtakkalapalli/Cloud-Computing/Azure/Cost Optimization/optimising the cloud cost.md

   - ## 1.
 Assess and Analyze Current Usage
       Before cost optimization, it is essential to assess and analyze your Azure resource consumption.

       ✔ Inventory Assessment

-        •	Identify all Azure services in use, including Virtual Machines (VMs), Storage Accounts, Databases, Networking, and PaaS services.
+        •	Identify all Azure services in use, including **Virtual Machines (VMs), Storage Accounts, Databases, Networking, and PaaS services**.
-        •	Use Azure Resource Graph Explorer to query and list active resources.
+        •	Use **Azure Resource Graph Explorer** to query and list active resources.

       ✔ Usage Analysis

-        •	Monitor real-time and historical usage patterns using Azure Monitor and Azure Application Insights.
+        •	Monitor real-time and historical usage patterns using **Azure Monitor and Azure Application Insights**.
-        •	Enable Azure Advisor Cost Recommendations to analyze cost inefficiencies across workloads.
+        •	Enable **Azure Advisor Cost Recommendations** to analyze cost inefficiencies across workloads.

       ✔ Cost Breakdown
         •	Utilize **Azure Cost Management + Billing** to gain visibility **into costs by service**, resource group, subscription, or region.
         •	Identify top spending areas using Cost Analysis and create custom reports.